On this page

 If you want to work as a clinical, counseling, or research psychologist, you need a doctoral psychology degree.
 Pursuing an online clinical psychology PhD is a convenient way to get the clinical training and academic knowledge required to seek licensure and fill a variety of high-paying positions.
 Because clinical psychologists require such specialized training, earning your PhD puts you in an elite group of professionals.
 This guide gives details on everything you need to know about earning a clinical psychology PhD online, including information on top universities, available concentrations, job prospects, admission requirements, and average costs.

-Top-Ranked Online Clinical Psychology PhD Programs for 2021
+Top Online Clinical Psychology PhD Programs for 2023

 What Are Clinical Psychology PhD Programs Online Like?

-Clinical psychology online PhD programs combine virtual learning with in-person internships and practicums to build needed skills.
-Most programs involve several years of online instruction before moving into the supervised experience component.
+Are you considering an online PhD program in clinical psychology?
+Consider programs that combine virtual learning with in-person internships and practicums to build the skills needed for this field.
+You can expect to spend several years engaged in online instruction before moving into the supervised experience component.

-Programs differ, but topics include cognitive assessments, biological bases of behavior, and psychoanalytic theory and therapy.
-Learning outcomes include advanced psychological knowledge, critical reading of academic and research studies, evidence-based diagnosis and treatment, and research development and implementation.
-The following sections detail some of these components.
+While the specific curriculum may vary between programs, expect to delve into topics such as cognitive assessments, biological bases of behavior, and psychoanalytic theory and therapy.
+Upon completion of an online clinical psychology PhD program, you will have gained advanced psychological knowledge, critical reading skills for academic and research studies, expertise in evidence-based diagnosis and treatment, and an understanding of research development and implementation.
+In the following sections, we provide more details on these crucial components of the program.

-How Long Does It Take to Finish an Online PhD in Clinical Psychology?
+How Long is an Online PhD in Clinical Psychology?

 Most PhD in clinical psychology online programs take five and six years to complete.
 You may be able to transfer previously completed doctoral coursework and graduate earlier.
 The timeline to earn an online PhD in clinical psychology can vary substantially from student to student and program to program.
 See below for one program example.